 The second set of the hands drills further develops sensitivity Kake Uke, with the partners’ arms remaining in contact whilst attacking, neutralizing and countering.
 These hand drill are performed in a flowing manner both rooted and moving and teach the student connectedness, attack and defence are simultaneous.

 Kensetsu Pairs Work

 This is the joint locking system of Shi Zen Do.
 These are the immobilizing and seizing techniques a two person prearranged form performed in a unbroken flow of movement each lock skilfully blends into the next.
 When the student acquires the correct skill level and can perform the sequence, these locks are then applied through the Tegumi section.
 There are thirteen basic locks to this section but more are added through a natural progression.
 The student infills the gaps by a process of gaining insight.
 In class training, the student employs Ji Yu training, this translates as freestyle, its here the student incorporates the use of all the above training methods flowing for boxing to grappling, locking and throwing.

 Ohyo Kumite Pairs Work

-This tends to be more complex, the two students here partake in an exchange of attacking and defending roles in one set of pairs work which flow back and forth.
+This tends to be more complex.
+The two students here partake in an exchange of attacking and defending roles in one set of pairs work which flow back and forth.
 The pace of Ohyo is lively and flowing which differs from the first set of pairs work covered in Ippon Kumite, these sets are light and explosive in nature and involve very complex manoeuvres such as turns, sweeps and take downs.
-Footwork and angleswill further develop the students abiltiy to skillfully control and subdue the opponet whilst full control over thier own.
+Footwork and angles will further develop the students ability to skilfully control and subdue the opponent, whilst full control over their own.